louiskirsch/DynaCrypt/README.md

 **Disclaimer:
 I do not take any responsibility for the security of this extension or any data loss due to bugs or mishandling of passwords.
-The extension is NOT production ready and has still to be through-roughly tested.**
+The extension is NOT production ready and has still to be thoroughly tested.**

 How it works:
 It hijacks the XHR communication between the dynalist client and the dynalist server.
 All outgoing items are encrypted, all incoming items are decrypted.